ceph/ceph/doc/man/8/radosgw-admin.rst

   Rewrite all objects in the specified bucket.

 :command:`bucket radoslist`
-  List the RADOS objects that contain the data for all objects is the designated bucket, if --bucket=<bucket> is specified, or otherwise all buckets.
+  List the RADOS objects that contain the data for all objects in the designated bucket, if --bucket=<bucket> is specified.
+  Otherwise, list the RADOS objects that contain data for all buckets.

 :command:`bucket reshard`
   Reshard a bucket's index.